-Referrals and contacts should be made by the Designated Safeguarding Lead to either the Early Help Hub or the Multi Agency Safeguarding Hub depending on the level of need.
-Where the child already has a social worker the request for service will go immediately to the social worker involved or in their absence to their team manager or Duty Worker
+Referrals and contacts should be made by the Designated Safeguarding Lead to Multi Agency Safeguarding Hub depending on the level of need.
+Where the child already has a social worker the request for service will go immediately to the social worker involved or in their absence to their team manager or Duty Worker.